Summary

 Notable Quotes

-"User experience is not something you just put on your steak; it’s the protein within it."
+"User experience is not like the sauce you put on your steak to make it taste better.
+It is the actual protein within the steak."

 More Videos